aspect-build/rules_lint/docs/linting.md

 ### 1. Warnings in the terminal with `bazel lint`

-This ruleset provides an Aspect CLI plugin, so it can register the missing 'lint' command.

-Users just type `bazel lint //path/to:targets`.
+Aspect CLI adds the missing 'lint' command, so users just type `bazel lint //path/to:targets`.

 Reports are then written to the terminal.